dotnet/android/Documentation/guides/BuildProcess.md

     **Experimental**.
 Added in Xamarin.Android 7.0.

+-   **AndroidResgenExtraArgs** &ndash; Specifies additional command-line options to pass to the **aapt** command when processing Android assets and resources.

+-   **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
+The default template sets this to `Resource.designer.cs`.

 -   **AndroidUseAapt2** &ndash; A bool property which allows the developer to control the use of the `aapt2` tool for packaging.
     By default this will be set to false and we will use `aapt`.
     If the developer wishes to use the new `aapt2` functionality they can set

         <AndroidUseAapt2>True</AndroidUseAapt2>

-    in their csproj.
+    in their .csproj.
 Alternatively provide the property on the command line via

         /p:AndroidUseAapt2=True

     Added in Xamarin.Android 8.3.

--   **AndroidAapt2CompileExtraArgs** &ndash; Specifies additional
-    command-line options to pass to the **aapt2 compile** command when processing Android assets and resources.

-    Added in Xamarin.Android 9.1.

--   **AndroidAapt2LinkExtraArgs** &ndash; Specifies additional
-    command-line options to pass to the **aapt2 link** command when processing Android assets and resources.

-    Added in Xamarin.Android 9.1.
+-   **MonoAndroidResourcePrefix** &ndash; Specifies a *path prefix* that is removed from the start of filenames with a Build action of `AndroidResource`.
+This is to allow changing where resources are located.

+    The default value is `Resources`.
+Change this to `res` for the Java project structure.

 <a name="Signing_Properties" />